datarobot/datarobot-user-models/model_templates/gpu_vllm_textgen/README.md

 - Generate a valid HuggingFace API Key: https://huggingface.co/docs/hub/en/security-tokens
 API Key is only needed to access models that are gated (i.e. Llama)
+- If you run locally, you need a machine with a GPU and Docker installed.

 ## Instructions